DalekBaldwin/check-it/README.md

 (generate (generator (tuple (integer) (real)))
 ;; sample result: (-6 -4.168296)
 ```
-A special form of the `list` generator (equally lenght bounded by `*list-size*`) is the `str` generator to generate strings consisting of randomly chosen alphanumeric characters.
+A special form of the `list` generator (equally length bounded by `*list-size*`) is the `str` generator to generate strings consisting of randomly chosen alphanumeric characters.

 ```lisp
 (generate (generator (str)))